Article

-Funds give you access to lots of shares, bonds or other assets in a convenient package.
-By investing in this way, you can spread risk and ensure your investments all serve a particular area or theme.
-When you invest in a fund, such as a ‘unit trust’ or ‘open-ended investment company’ (OEIC), you are buying units alongside other investors and investing, collectively, in a portfolio of assets.
-Each unit has an individual price called the Net Asset Value (NAV), which is determined by the price of those assets.
+When you invest in a fund, such as a ‘unit trust’ or ‘open-ended investment company’ (OEIC), or an exchange traded fund (ETF) you are buying units in a portfolio alongside other investors.
+Each unit in the collective portfolio has a fund price called the Net Asset Value (NAV), which is determined by the value of the underlying assets.

 Investment Trusts offer a similar ‘collective' investment in the form of a publicly traded company, with shares listed on a stock exchange and traded throughout market hours.

-A brief history of funds…
+A brief history of fund investment…

 Investment Trusts are older still.
 The first, Foreign & Colonial, offered exposure to a portfolio of overseas government bonds – hence the name – in 1868.
-However, the principle of pooling capital from lots of investors into funds actually all the way back to traders in Amsterdam in the 1770s.
+However, the principle of pooling capital from lots of investors into funds dates all the way back to traders in Amsterdam in the 1770s.

 1. Save time